mroumanos/secure-elk/README.md

 ## Quickstart

-> First, make a copy of the template: `cp docker-compose.proxy.template.yml docker-compose.proxy.yml`
+- First, make a copy of the template: `cp docker-compose.proxy.template.yml docker-compose.proxy.yml`

-> Edit docker-compose.proxy.yml with your OAuth keys (client, secret) and cookie key (generate one)
+- Edit docker-compose.proxy.yml with your OAuth keys (client, secret) and cookie key (generate one)

+- Create SSL key pair (see [here](https://rietta.com/blog/2012/01/27/openssl-generating-rsa-key-from-command/)) and save key as proxy/server.key and the certificate as proxy/server.crt

-> Run `docker compose -f docker-compose.yml -f docker-compose.proxy.template` and navigate to https://localhost
+- Run `docker compose -f docker-compose.yml -f docker-compose.proxy.template` and navigate to https://localhost